NASA engineering has taken us to the moon and back. Even more, NASA’s Apollo program has given engineers 5 invaluable mindset lessons.

 - Maintain a comfortable temperature

-- Allow proper flexibility with all human joints
+- Allow flexibility for human joints

-- Allow for finger mobility to handle tools
+- Allow finger mobility to handle tools

 - Protect against meteor dust

-- No flammable materials
+- Omit flammable materials

-- Minimal suit weight
+- Maintain minimal suit weight

 What’s more, many of the initially submitted suits failed a critical fall test.
 Astronauts had to fall on their backs and try to stand back up.
 Because the last thing you want is to fall back like a turtle on its shell and be stuck on the Moon.